EthanTPainter/Github-Slack-PR-Bot/README.md

 **IMPORTANT:** Deploying all infrastructure, does not mean comitting to always allowing github notifications or slack slash commands.
 The [options](#options) `Disable_GitHub_Alerts` will disable GitHub notifications to Slack, and `Disable_Dynamo` will disable Slack messages since PR statuses can't be maintained in DynamoDB.
 Changing these two options for a specific, or all, team(s) and redeploying the lambdas will immediately apply the change in messaging.

-As a result, it's advocated to use the [Overall Architecture](#overall-architecture) starting out to understand how each GitHub notifications and Slack slash commands will affect team performance.
+As a result, it's advocated to use the [Overall Architecture](#overall-architecture) starting out to understand how GitHub notifications and Slack slash commands will affect team performance.
+If GitHub notifications become too overbearing or Slack slash commands don't provide much value, you can redeploy with these options disabled.

 To deploy your architecture, you will need to have an AWS account.<br>
 After creating one or logging in, follow the following steps:

-1) From the AWS Management Console, Enter `Cloudformation`
+1) From the AWS Management Console, Enter `Cloudformation` and select it
-2) There should only be one option from the dropdown.
-Select it
 3) On the top left, press the `Create Stack` button
 4) From the `Choose Template` option, choose to upload a template
 5) Press the `Choose File` button and navigate to this repository